sstangl/openpowerlifting/docs/how-to-add-a-meet.md

   - The next column should be labeled `Equipment`.
   - The next column should be labeled `BirthYear` or `Age`, depending on the federation, if reported.
   - The next column should be labeled `State` if reported.
-  - The next column should be labeled `BodyweightKg`.
+  - The next column should be labeled `BodyweightKg` if reported.
   - The next column should be labeled `Squat1Kg` if reported.
   - The next column should be labeled `Squat2Kg` if reported.
   - The next column should be labeled `Squat3Kg`.